|Date of Birth||10 October 1924, Poughkeepsie, New York, USA|

 Mini Bio (1)

 Hacks are nothing new in Hollywood.
-Had Edward D. Wood been born a decade or so earlier it's easy to imagine him working out of some Poverty Row outfit in Gower Gulch, competing with the likes of Victor Adamson, Robert J. Horner and Dwain Esper for the title of all-time hack.
-He would've fit in nicely at Educational Pictures in the early '30s or PRC in the following decade.
+Since the beginning of the Hollywood film industry, thousands of untalented people come to Los Angeles to try to make it big, (artists, writers, producers, directors, actors, etc.), but who end up exploiting others for money and also use his or her self-taught creative ability or training which leads to the production of dull, unimaginative, inferior and trite work, especially one who produces banal and mediocre work in the imaginative hope of gaining commercial success.
+Had Edward D. Wood been born a decade or so earlier it's easy to imagine him working out of some Poverty Row outfit in Gower Gulch, competing with the likes of untalented, no-taste producers, directors and actors such as Victor Adamson, Robert J. Horner and Dwain Esper for the title of all-time hack.
+He would've fit in nicely at Educational Pictures in the early 1930s or PRC in the following decade.
 Wood, like everyone, is imprisoned in their own time, and in the 1950s Edward D. Wood Jr. simply had no competition.
-He was ignored throughout a spectacularly unsuccessful career and died a penniless alcoholic, only to be "rediscovered" when promoters in the early 1980s tagged him the worst director of all time (mostly thanks to the Medveds' hilarious book, "Golden Turkey Awards")- and was given the singular honor of a full-length biopic by Tim Burton.
+He was ignored throughout a spectacularly unsuccessful career and died a penniless alcoholic, only to be "rediscovered" when promoters in the early 1980s tagged him the worst director of all time (mostly thanks to the Medveds' hilarious book, "Golden Turkey Awards")-and was given the singular honor of a full-length biopic by Tim Burton.
 This post-mortem fame has made him infinitely more famous today than he ever was when alive.

 On a personal level, Wood was exceedingly complex.
 He was born on October 10, 1924 in Poughkeepsie, New York, where he lived most of his childhood.
 He joined the US Marine Corps in 1943 World War II and was, by all accounts, an exemplary soldier, wounded in ferocious combat in the Pacific theater in WW II.
 Conversely, he claimed to have been wearing a bra and panties under his uniform during a military landing.
 He was habitually optimistic, even in the face of the bleak realities that would later consume him.
 His personality bonded him with a small clique of outcasts that eked out life on the far edges of the Hollywood fringe.